Minimum wage country profile for Greece

 The reinstatement of the above allowance will be in accordance with the following conditions:

-• The work experience of each employee, as it was determined on 14 February 2012, when the obligation to grant the triennial allowance was suspended, continues to accumulate after 1 January 2024.
+The work experience of each employee, as it was determined on 14 February 2012, when the obligation to grant the triennial allowance was suspended, continues to accumulate after 1 January 2024.

-• The work experience of each employee hired after 14 February 2012, starts to be calculated for the period after 1 January 2024: work experience gained in the period 14 February 2012 until 31 December 2023 is not considered for the increase in wages or the provision of the seniority allowance.
+The work experience of each employee hired after 14 February 2012, starts to be calculated for the period after 1 January 2024: work experience gained in the period 14 February 2012 until 31 December 2023 is not considered for the increase in wages or the provision of the seniority allowance.

-• If the regular remuneration paid exceeds the legal minimum wages, the increases resulting from completing three-year periods and the resumption of the seniority allowance are offset against the difference between the amounts paid and the legal remuneration.
-Hence, if the total / final wage payment of an employee is higher that the entitled minimum wage and the entitled seniority allowance, then its payment is lawful
+If the regular remuneration paid exceeds the legal minimum wages, the increases resulting from completing three-year periods and the resumption of the seniority allowance are offset against the difference between the amounts paid and the legal remuneration.
+Hence, if the total / final wage payment of an employee is higher than the entitled minimum wage and the entitled seniority allowance, then its payment is lawful

 The reinstatement of seniority allowance is foreseen: a) by art.
 33 of the Law 5053/2023, 'for the enhancement of Work, the incorporation of the Directive (EU) 2019/1152 of the European Parliament and of the Council of 20 June 2019, simplification of digital procedures and enhancement of the digital labour card, Upgrading the operational function of the Ministry of Labour and Social Security and of the Labour Inspection' and its implementation from 1 January 2024; and b) by Circular of the Ministry of Labour 88073/6.10.2023, 'Provision of clarifications regarding the art.
 33 of Law 5053/2023 entitled "Remuneration of the prior service in the private sector and adjustment of employees’ earnings - Abolition of art.
 4 of Ministerial Council Decision no 6/28.2.2012".